How Do I Tape Down a Cable? – The Complete Guide to Taping Down Cables with Gaff Tape and other Solutions

 Above, we concluded that gaffers tape is really the only usable tape for stage use, and it’s what we’re going to use for our cables.

 The first place you can do this is when you have floor mats.
-You know those mats that are at every door in your church or venue, they’re about 3”x4′, and flexible.
+You know those mats that are at every door in your church or venue, they’re about 3’x4′, and flexible.

 If you just need to run 1 or 2 small cables, just sweep them “under the rug” at doorways.

 Now, don’t do this in a main entrance, but for side doors and doors backstage, this is great.
-If you’re worried about the mat moving(use your best judgement), you can tape the mat down to the floor.
+If you’re worried about the mat moving (use your best judgment), you can tape the mat down to the floor.

 Any door can be outfitted by a carpenter to carry a hidden cable track between the door and the wall with an ornamental plate attached to the door frame.
+This way you can easily hide cables behind your doors, and you can get this done pretty cheaply, especially for your backstage doors.

 If you have a modern look, you can do this on a temporary basis with a goalpost design made out of lighting truss with sandbags.

-The 3rd place to get away without taping is when you have too much cable for tape, when working with temporary feeder and Socapex multi-cable.
+The third place to get away without taping is when you have too much cable for tape, when working with temporary feeder and Socapex multi-cable.
 In these instances, door crossings should be avoided, but when necessary should be completed with cable ramps.

 We interrupt this broadcast to bring you a message about our good friend, the cable ramp.